billybrook/Product-Preview-Project/README.md

 ### Useful resources

 - [Product Preview Card Component - Frontend Mentor Challenge](https://www.youtube.com/watch?v=BMOH4zSLTnQ) - As mentioned, Thomas Sankara's YouTube tutorial details how to complete this challenge.
 - [W3 Schools](https://www.w3schools.com/default.asp) - I was not really familiar with this popular learning resource before attempting this project.
-I will be using it as reference site going forward.
+I will be using it as a reference site going forward.